garryrot/bp_scheduler/README.md

 # bp_scheduler

-Buttplug.io utility library for buttplug.io client that handles playing long running commands, like funscripts, or dynamically scripted patterns and multithreaded device access
+Utility library for buttplug.io that handles playing long-running commands like funscripts, or dynamically scripted stroker patterns and adds an additional abstraction layer to handle multiple users per device.